section-engineering-education/engineering-education/articles/an-introduction-to-cicd-tools/index.md

 By default, CircleCI creates a service hook.
 As a result, builds are activated for all repository service hook, with PUSH being the most common cause of triggering a build.

 ### Bamboo as a CI/CD tool
-[Bamboo](https://support.atlassian.com/bamboo/) is a continuous integration server that creates a continuous delivery pipeline by automating the management of software application releases.
-It also covers the building of tests, assigning versions, tagging releases, deploying and activating new versions on the production server.
+[Bamboo](https://support.atlassian.com/bamboo/) is a CI/CD tool that automates the deployment of software to the end-users, while ensuring it goes through series of tests processes, version control and software releases management.

-Developers can use Bamboo integration to automate construction and test processes for any software program.
-It also provides a platform for segregating builds with different targets and specifications.
-Another benefit is the ability to automatically deploy the program into the server for release, saving a lot of time compared to manual testing.
+Bamboo aids developers in automating test processes in software development, while adequately managing builds with different targets and specifications.
+One of the benefits of Bamboo is the ability to automatically deploy the program into the server for release, saving a lot of time compared to manual testing.

 ### Why Bamboo
-Bamboo is a continuous integration server that reduces the time it takes to perform builds and deployments.
-Among its benefits are the following:
+The following are some of the benefits of choosing Bamboo as a tool for continuous integration and deployment.
 - Numerous Bamboo-compatible integrations make it even easier for companies to evaluate and make changes based on analytical test data.
 - Quality assurance, release management, and build status are all visible in one place.
-- Most of the functionality is pre-built into the platform, so plugins aren't needed.
+- Bamboo comprises all functionalities required, therefore there is little to no use for plugins.
 - Bamboo's CI is also deployment-ready thanks to its seamless integration with Jira and Bitbucket.
 - Tinder's user interface is simple and intuitive, making it simple to navigate through options and tools for quick and easy functionality.
 - The various staging environments available on Bamboo enable the QA and development teams to deploy environments on-demand without disrupting the production environment.

 ### Implementing Bamboo
 Bamboo's workflow is fairly straightforward in the process of coordinating builds and test suites.
-The configuration of its workflow order of actions is usually divided into different segments and sections that make up the workflow's building blocks.
+There are three building blocks for Bamboo's workflow.

 The Bamboo workflow building blocks are:
 - Plans